GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

 abunds <- load_raster("abundance_umean", path = sp_path)
 ```

-Next, for sake of simplicity, we will select a single week of interest, which makes the rest of the analysis straightforward.
-Often, especially for the breeding season, it's easy enough to assume predictions from a single week are representative of the entire breeding season, since we don't expect breeding pairs to be moving during this time. we crop that individual raster according to an extent that approximates the extent of the state, according the coordinate reference system (CRS) of the eBirdst data product.
+For sake of simplicity, we will select a single week of interest, which makes the rest of the analysis more straightforward than averaging across multiple weeks.
+Often, especially for the breeding season, it is easy enough to assume predictions from a single week are representative of the entire breeding season, since we do not expect breeding pairs to be moving during this time.
+We do this regularly when birding or doing targetted breeding surveys when we assume that weeks-old observations are still relevant.
+In that way, essentially this is a snapshot of breeding spots.

+From the stack of weekly rasters, we take the one corresponding to our selected week and crop it according to a spatial extent that approximates a bounding box around the state, using the same units as the coordinate reference system (CRS) of the `ebirdst` data product.

 ```r
 # Crop to an area rougly the size of MA